 - 7 Day Ticket – $875 (same day is $1,071)

 The multi-day tickets are for consecutive days only and will expire on your last day.
 For example, if you buy a 3 day ticket for December 1, your ticket will last until December 3.

-There is also the option to purchase an Epic 1-day pass.
-An Epic Day Pass allows you to:
+Heavenly is included in the Epic pass.
+There is also the option to purchase an Epic 1-day pass, which allows you to: